Mirio1010/game-backlog-tracker/README.md

 - Status
 - Selected platform
-- Priority
 - Notes
 - Date added
+- Average playtime

-Each saved game will eventually be connected to the logged-in user's account in Supabase.
+Each saved game is connected to the logged-in user's account in Supabase.

 ## Getting Started